This insight will be updated when the new tax plan passes and is in effect.

 If you are reading this, odds are that you, your family, or your business will be in some way affected by the Biden administration’s tax changes.
 Your ability to recognize and adapt to these updates is critical to achieving the financial success for which you work so hard.
 At Burnham Gibson, our advisors have relationships with several CPAs, estate attorneys, and other professionals to ensure our clients are on the right path in all financial planning facets.
 As such, they and their plans are well taken care of, regardless of administration.

-This educational article appears on this website solely on behalf of Burnham Gibson Wealth Advisors, Inc. (BGWA), a registered investment adviser.
+This educational article appears on this website solely on behalf of Burnham Gibson Wealth Advisors, LLC.
+(BGWA), a registered investment adviser.
 It does not represent the business or offerings of Equitable Advisors, LLC (Equitable Financial Advisors in MI and TN) or any of its affiliates, and none represent or guarantee the accuracy or applicability of this content.
 Equitable Advisors, LLC (Equitable Financial Advisors in MI and TN) and its affiliates and associates do not provide tax or legal advice or services.